sagrawalx/sagrawalx.github.io/teaching/fa19-b4_ma126/index.md

 [^recommended]: These precalculus review exercises are technically optional, but you're *highly* encouraged to do them.
 If you remember all the concepts involved well, it should go quick.
 If you don't, going through the list will help you identify what you need to review so that you're prepared for the rest of class.

-    To encourage you to do these optional precalculus review exercises...
+    To encourage you to do these review exercises...
 If you hand them in to me by the beginning of class on Week 1 Thursday, you'll get extra credit (amounting to up to 5% of the problem set portion of your grade)!

 <tr>
 <td colspan="3">